IBBoard/cawbird/README.md

 Cawbird is also unable to implement the following features because Twitter does not provide a way for third-party applications to get the data:

+* Notification of Likes, RTs, quote tweets and any other interaction that appears in the "All" tab of twitter.com's Notifications but not in "Mentions"
+  * No API is available for other notifications, only a [mentions API](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-mentions_timeline)
 * Polls
   * The free API does not include polls as tweet "entities"
   * Twitter doesn't even mark posts so that we can direct people to the web